pantheon-systems/documentation/source/_docs/professional-services.md

 ## Managed Updates
 Keep your site up to date with minimal interruption to end users.
 Allow Pantheon’s PS team to apply core and contributed plugins/module updates.

-Your Engagement Manager monitors the process and works with you to ensure that updates are being applied cleanly, and minimizing interference with your day-to-day operations.
+Your Engagement Manager monitors the process and works with you to ensure that updates are being applied cleanly, minimizing interference with your day-to-day operations.

 ### Managed updates process overview